imrafaelmerino/JIO/README.md

 The results of property testing can be exported to a file using the `withExportPath(Path path)` method.
 This file contains a JSON representation of the test report, which is useful for sharing and archiving test results.

+The `Property` class is part of a property-based testing framework in Java.
+It represents a property of a piece of code that should always be true.
+The class allows you to define, customize, execute, and report on property tests.

+Here, I'll explain two methods within the `Property` class: `repeatSeq` and `repeatPar`.

+### `repeatSeq(int n)`

+This method returns a new `Property` instance that represents the property and specifies that it should be executed sequentially for the specified number of times (`n`).

+- `n` (int): The number of sequential executions for the property.

+Use Case:

+- This method is useful when you want to run the property test multiple times in a sequential manner, one after the other.
+It's suitable for situations where you don't require parallel execution and want to ensure the property holds true consistently.

+### `repeatPar(int n)`

+This method returns a new `Property` instance that represents the property and specifies that it should be executed in parallel for the specified number of times (`n`).
+Parallel execution involves running the property tests concurrently using multiple threads from the common ForkJoinPool.

+- `n` (int): The number of parallel executions for the property.

+Use Case:

+- When you want to take advantage of parallelism to speed up the property-based testing process, you can use this method.
+It's beneficial for running multiple property tests concurrently, which can be more time-efficient.
+- Provides the ability to conduct property tests in parallel, executing them a specified number of times.
+Parallel property testing can be a valuable tool for detecting bugs related to concurrency, as it runs multiple tests concurrently using multiple threads.
+This can help uncover issues that might not be apparent in sequential testing, making it particularly useful for identifying and addressing concurrency-related defects in your code.

+In both cases, the original `Property` instance is not modified, and a new instance is returned with the specified execution mode.

+These methods allow you to customize how property tests are executed, whether sequentially or in parallel, depending on your testing requirements and constraints.
+They provide flexibility in adapting the testing strategy to the specific needs of your codebase or project.

+### Console

+TODO